DylanMoss1/Part-II-Dissertation-Template/README.md

 - `Progress-Report`: My mid-project progress report
 - `Proposal`: All stages of my initial project proposal

-**Important:** Please make sure to check the up-to-date standards on the department page.
-Rules regarding dissertation formats and statements may vary year on year.
+**Important:** Please make sure to check the department page for the up-to-date dissertation standards.
+Rules regarding dissertation formats and declarations may vary year on year.

 Recommended Latex Setup
 - VSCode